 The partners agree on quantitative measures for each boundary condition.
 For example, the boundary condition for the release schedule might tie to a trade show.
 These conditions bind the project to key success factors and set expectations.
 They quantify the project’s goals and, taken together, they measure its success.
 If the project meets these quantitative targets, then you have a clear way to measure the effectiveness of the IT vendor.

 If the IT vendors foresee that they are on track to meet the targets, each partner minds their own business.
 Development partners are not harassed with requests for status updates and are free to innovate and use their own processes to get the job done.
-On the other side of the partnership, management can have confidence in the direction of the project, having defined with care its broader goals.
+On the other side of the partnership, software project management can have confidence in the direction of the project, having defined with care its broader goals.

 If the partner perceives that they aren’t likely to hit the target – this is called “a boundary break” – then it is their responsibility to inform you which boundary or boundaries are likely to be broken.
 This triggers an out-of-bounds review (OOB), which is an escalation process, a means of resetting projects with a minimum of time wasted.